agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `integrate()`

 With `integrate()` we can integrate any Framework [Integration](../integration/Introduction.md) into AgileTs.
-An Integration simply tells AgileTs, how it has to mutate a specific Component, whenever a State changes.
-In order binding States to Components and thus be reactive, each Framework using AgileTs needs an Integration for AgileTs.
+An Integration simply tells AgileTs, howto mutate a particular Component, whenever a State changes.
+To bind States to Components and thus be reactive, any Framework using AgileTs needs an Integration for AgileTs.
-For instance to use AgileTs in a [React](https://reactjs.org/) environment, we have to integrate a React Integration into AgileTs.
+For example, to use AgileTs in a [React](https://reactjs.org/) environment, we have to register a React Integration to AgileTs.
 ```ts
 App.integrate(reactIntegration);
 ```